In this Blog Post

 If you find that your productivity varies from day to day.
 Some days you get lots done and others you struggle to get through all of your tasks then this little technique can help.

 We often think that long hours and days packed full of tasks leads to higher productivity, but research from the University of Illinois in 2008 suggests otherwise.
 The study shows that being stuck at your desk and ploughing through tasks actually makes you less productive.
 Not only that it can also have an adverse impact on your health.

 Taking regular short breaks though actually increases productivity.

-The Pomodoro Technique, developed Francesco Cirillo in the 1980’s and shown in his book ‘The Pomodoro Technique‘ suggests that you break your tasks down into 25 minute sessions known as ‘A Pomodoro‘.
+The Pomodoro Technique developed by Francesco Cirillo in the 1980s and shown in his book 'The Pomodoro Technique' suggests that you break your tasks down into 25-minute sessions known as 'A Pomodoro'.
 Each session is then followed by a short break.

 This might seem counter-productive, but the research suggests that this approach means you are much more focused and therefore productive.

-To find out more about using this and other time management techniques, take a look at our time management training courses.
-We’ve got them schedules all across Ireland.
+To find out more about using this and other time management techniques, take a look at our time management training course.
+We've got them schedules all across the UK.
 You can learn more about our Time Management Training Courses here.